EvanDaley/GameDB_REST_API/README.md

 # Internet Game Db Rest API

-TInternet Game Db REST API. his is an implementation of a REST application programming interface, and allows custom searches for movie information using a variety of parameters.
+Internet Game Db REST API, by Evan Daley.
+This is an implementation of a REST application programming interface, and allows custom searches for movie information using a variety of parameters.

 ## URL